TorNim0s/Pokemon-Game/README.md

 ![](https://i.imgur.com/IZG769q.png)

-- The brown dots represent the agents.
+- The agents represent the agents with random names.
 - The pokemons represent the various types of pokemons.
 - In the top left corner we have:
    - The remaning time for the game.
    - The amount of moves we made.
    - Our grade for the game which is based on the number of pokemons we caught.
+   - A stop button, to stop the game gracefully.

 ## How to Run <a name="run"></a>
 Firstly, to run this project, download the files from the github.